cprail1/PMRRM/Profiles/README.md

  Note that this updates the profiles used by the `~electricalcrew` account and the GitHub contents, but does not update the profiles used by the `~dispatch` account.
 That has to be done separately, see the section above on how to update the `dispatch` account.

  These steps are done from the `electricalcrew` account which has write access to the relevant files.
+Note that this is _not_ copying the current files in the `dispatch` account, but the `electricalcrew` account.
+Make sure that's what you want to do.

   - Check for any uncommitted changes in `~electricalcrew/PMRRM/` and cope.

   - Update the `~electricalcrew/PMRRM/` repository to the most recent contents of Github using the usual `get fetch` and `git merge` commands or GitHub Desktop.

   - In the `~electricalcrew/PMRRM/Profile/Dispatcher_Current` directory:
-    - Copy the DispatcherDefault.xml file to `~electricalcrew/PMRRM/Profile/Dispatcher_Previous.jmri`; this is the one being promoted
+    - Copy the `DispatcherDefault.xml` file to `~electricalcrew/PMRRM/Profile/Dispatcher_Previous.jmri`
     - To match startup options, copy the `profile/profile.xml` file from the `Current` profile directory to the `Previous` profile directory.
     - Copy over all the `*.py` scripts to ensure the most recent versions are present
+    - Copy over the `README.md` file to keep it in synch
     - If development has accidentally checked in any extra options, edit them out:
       - E.g. directly edit the `Dispatcher_Previous.jmri/profile/profile.properties` file to have "jmri-configurexml.enableStoreCheck=false"
     - Commit and push